komiamiko/doodads/transfinite/README.md

 Relevant files:

-- `ordinal.py` - library for working with ordinals up to the Feferman–Schütte ordinal
+- `ordinal.py` - library for working with ordinals up to the Feferman–Schütte ordinal (usually denoted **φ(1, 0, 0)** or **Γ₀**).
+Includes comparison, arithmetic, 2-argument Veblen function, fundamental sequences, and fast growing hierarchy expander.

 ## Introduction to ordinals